Diokuz/react-baron/readme.md

 </Baron>
 ```

-Note: you need configured `babel-loader` and `css-modules` in your application.
+Note: you need configured loaders: `babel-loader` and `css-modules` in your application.

-If you have any problems, follow manual way:
+If you have any problems this way, follow manual way:

 ### Manual way